playmer/MAT300/README.md

      by clicking anywhere inside it there isn't a button or some such and dragging, and it can be "minimized" or unminimized by simply clicking the arrow in the top left.
+  8. Input points can be reset to y = 1.0 by simply moving the Input Point bar.

 Notes/Issues:
   1. BB currently has has issues beyond 21 control points, since 20 is the